shirayu/cdbs/README.md

 - This tool converts the input key and value pairs into several CDB files
 - Input SHOULD be sorted by the key, otherwise you can not look up by using several cdbs with ``Get(key string)``
     - For unsorted keys, ``BruteGet(key string)`` can be used.
 Because this searches all CDB files, the efficiency will be down.
+- Currently works only on 64 bit environments

 ## Usage
 ```